January 8, 2021

 -- came to Denver to speak at a fundraiser for the University of Colorado Hospital's Anschutz Center for Advanced Medicine.

-The Denver Post's parent company
+That was when The Denver Post's

-sent its plane to the San Francisco area to pick him up and bring him to Colorado.
-(I assume he had been in the Bay area for
+parent company sent its plane to the San Francisco area to pick him up and bring him to Colorado.
+(I assume he had been in

-another speaking engagement.)
+the Bay area for another speaking engagement.)

-but I didn't expect him to and the 1970-era Indians were among the many things we informally talked about in the interview
+remember me as the kid in Eugene, but I didn't expect him to and the 1970-era Indians were among the many things we informally

-setting.
+talked about in the interview setting.
 He was both ebullient and characteristically caustic.
-We also talked about his one-season stint as a pitcher with
+We also talked about his one-season

-the Denver Bears.
-Lasorda was about to manage the U.S. Olympic team in Sydney, and he also spoke
+stint as a pitcher with the Denver Bears.
+Lasorda was about to manage the U.S. Olympic team in Sydney,

-bluntly about patriotism.
+and he also spoke bluntly about patriotism.

 Lasorda and his Spokane and Albuquerque players